nv-morpheus/Morpheus/docs/source/getting_started.md

 - [Building the Morpheus Docker container](#building-the-morpheus-container)
 - [Building Morpheus from source](./developer_guide/contributing.md#building-from-source)

 The [pre-built Docker containers](#using-pre-built-docker-containers) are the easiest way to get started with the latest release of Morpheus.
-Instructions on how to download and run these containers, including the necessary data and models, can be found on [NGC](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/morpheus/collections/morpheus_).
+Released versions of Morpheus containers can be found on [NGC](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/morpheus/collections/morpheus_).

 More advanced users, or those who are interested in using the latest pre-release features, will need to [build the Morpheus container](#building-the-morpheus-container) or [build from source](./developer_guide/contributing.md#building-from-source).